+Unit Reference Y/601/1695

+BIIAB Reference 3CYPW03

+Level 3

+Credit Value 3

+Guided Learning (GL) 25

+This unit enables the learner to contribute to

+Unit Summary understand safeguarding children and young

+people

+Learning Outcomes Assessment Criteria

+(1 to 7) (1.1 to 7.2)

+The learner will: The learner can:

+1. Understand the main 1.1 Outline current legislation, guidelines,

+legislation, guidelines, policies policies and procedures within own UK

+and procedures for Home Nation affecting the safeguarding of

+safeguarding children and children and young people

+young people

+1.2 Explain child protection within the wider

+concept of safeguarding children and young

+people

-Unit Reference Y/601/1695 BIIAB Reference 3CYPW03 Level 3 Credit Value 3 Guided Learning (GL) 25 This unit enables the learner to contribute to Unit Summary understand safeguarding children and young - people Learning Outcomes Assessment Criteria (1 to 7) (1.1 to 7.2) The learner will: The learner can: Understand the main legislation, guidelines, policies and procedures for safeguarding children and young people 1.1 Outline current legislation, guidelines, policies and procedures within own UK Home Nation affecting the safeguarding of children and young people 1.2 Explain child protection within the wider concept of safeguarding children and young people 1.3 Analyse how national and local guidelines, policies and procedures for safeguarding affect day to day work with children and young people 1.4 Explain when and why inquiries and serious case reviews are required and how the sharing of the findings informs practice 1.5 Explain how the processes used by own work setting or service comply with legislation that covers data protection, information handling and sharing 2.
-Understand the importance of working in partnership with other organisations to 2.1 Explain the importance of safeguarding children and young people safeguard children and young people 2.2 Explain the importance of a child or young person centred approach
+1.3 Analyse how national and local guidelines, policies and procedures for safeguarding affect day to day work with children and young people 1.4 Explain when and why inquiries and serious case reviews are required and how the sharing of the findings informs practice 1.5 Explain how the processes used by own work setting or service comply with legislation that covers data protection, information handling and sharing

+Understand the importance of working in partnership with other organisations to 2.1 Explain the importance of safeguarding children and young people

+safeguard children and young people 2.2 Explain the importance of a child or young person centred approach

-2.2 Eveloin what is a such that the second sec 2.3 Explain what is meant by partnership working in the context of safeguarding 2.4 Describe the roles and responsibilities of the different organisations that may be involved when a child or young person has been abused or harmed 3.
-Understand the importance of ensuring children and young people's safety and protection in the work setting 3.1 Explain why it is important to ensure children and young people are protected from harm within the work setting 3.2 Explain policies and procedures that are in place to protect children and young people and adults who work with them 3.3 Evaluate ways in which concerns about poor practice can be reported whilst ensuring that whistle blowers and those whose practice or behaviour is being questioned are protected 3.4 Explain how practitioners can take steps to protect themselves within their everyday practice in the work setting and on off site visits 4.
-Understand how to respond to evidence or concerns that a child or young person has been abused or harmed 4.1 Describe the possible signs, symptoms, indicators and behaviours that may cause concern in the context of safeguarding 4.2 Describe the actions to take if a child or young person alleges harm or abuse in line with policies and procedures of own setting 4.3 Explain the rights that children, young people and their carers have in situations where harm or abuse is suspected or alleged
+2.3 Explain what is meant by partnership working in the context of safeguarding 2.4 Describe the roles and responsibilities of the different organisations that may be involved when a child or young person has been abused or harmed 3.
+Understand the importance of ensuring children and young people's safety and protection in the work setting 3.1 Explain why it is important to ensure children and young people are protected from harm within the work setting in the work setting 3.2 Explain policies and procedures that are in place to protect children and young people and adults who work with them 3.3 Evaluate ways in which concerns about poor practice can be reported whilst ensuring that whistle blowers and those whose practice or behaviour is being questioned are protected 3.4 Explain how practitioners can take steps to protect themselves within their everyday practice in the work setting and on off site visits 4.
+Understand how to respond to evidence or concerns that a child or young person has been abused or harmed 4.1 Describe the possible signs, symptoms, indicators and behaviours that may cause concern in the context of safeguarding abuseu or narmeu 4.2 Describe the actions to take if a child or young person alleges harm or abuse in line with policies and procedures of own setting 4.3 Explain the rights that children, young people and their carers have in situations where harm or abuse is suspected or alleged